cloudmesh-community/book/chapters/cloud/multipass.md

 your main account.
 To add this user to `sudo`, conduct the following steps.

-First, login as administrator and edit the file
+First, login as an administrator and edit the file

    /etc/sudoers

-In that file find the following line:
+In that file, find the following line:

     %admin ALL=(ALL) ALL